Because the same database software or structure is not needed at each end, an exchange standard will facilitate:

 which are found to already comply with the standard

-definitions could then be validly transferred to other
+definitions could then be flagged as such, and validly transferred

 The method described (a country code + an org code)